econnet/econ/motivation.rst

 - consists of pure information
 - is complex

-But all technical systems build on information.
+But *all* technical systems build on information.
+Open source can be seen more generally as open information.

 Hardware should first be simulated, but definitely also needs physical prototyping and testing effort.
 This is considerable effort that should not need to be repeated, which can be easily avoided by sharing information.

+The invested effort comes back from the community, by not having to do the effort on a similar occasion, because this time somebody else already did it.

 Many complex systems are still hidden.
 This `protectionism`_ is stifling cooperation just like it does between countries.